samthebest/dump/sams-scala-tutorial/platonic-programming.md

 An expression E is referentially transparent if and only if for any program P replacing E with it's value gives an equivalent program.

 Note that for this definition to make practical sense, we must ignore the situations when evaluating the expression would run out of memory.

+### Definition - State Complexity

+We define the **State complexity** of a program as the number of non-referetially transparent expressions.

 ### Theorem - State Monism